matt-rem/urapBoardGame/README.md

 The Terminal will prompt the user to enter the name of the game and the number of players who will be playing.

-Using your mouse, number the squares in the board game by left-clicking on the center of each square.
+Using your mouse, number the squares in the board game by left-clicking on the top left corner of each square.
 Start from the "start" square and end at the "finish" square in the board game.
 By left-clicking the center of each square, the coordinates of each square will be saved.

 After the user left-clicks on the finish square, they must left-click on the board in order to add where the dice for the game will go (the last lieft-click will determine the position of the dice).